 We enter into interest rate swap agreements to manage the risks and costs associated with our financing activities.
 On April 29, 2010, we cancelled two interest rate swaps with notional amounts of \$10.0 million each and amended the remaining interest rate swap from a notional amount of \$22.0 million to a notional amount of \$42.0 million.
-At January 31, 2011, the Company had an interest rate swap agreement which locks in the interest rate on \$42.0 million of its \$93.0 million in debt at approximately 5.163% until June 2013.
-Of the remaining \$51.0 million in debt, \$41.9 million bears interest at a variable rate, which was 3.50% or less at January 31, 2011 and \$9.1 million bears interest at a fixed rate of 6.73% which becomes variable in November 2011.
+At April 30, 2011, the Company had an interest rate swap agreement which locks in the interest rate on \$42.0 million of its \$91.7 million in debt at approximately 5.163% until June 2013.
+Of the remaining \$49.7 million in debt, \$40.6 million bears interest at a variable rate, which was 3.50% or less at April 30, 2011 and \$9.1 million bears interest at a fixed rate of 6.73% which becomes variable in November 2011.
 These interest rate swaps previously qualified as cash flow hedges and the fair value adjustments to the swap agreements were deferred and included in accumulated other comprehensive income (loss).
 As a result of the re-negotiated terms, the remaining interest rate swap no longer qualifies for hedge accounting and accordingly, fair value adjustments from April 30, 2010 are included in interest income (expense).
-Additional information, regarding the interest rate swaps can be found in Note 10 to the consolidated financial statements included elsewhere in this Form 10-Q.
+Additional information, regarding the interest rate swaps can be found in Note 10 to the unaudited consolidated financial statements for the period ended April 30, 2011 included elsewhere in this Quarterly Report on Form 10-Q.